upenndigitalscholarship/monuments-research-group/essay/Lee-Stamp.md

 "Why then a stamp for those who would have destroyed the Union, and none for those who saved it?"[^10]

-References
+**References**

+*Mystic Stamp Company*.
+"1937 4c Army and Navy: Lee and Jackson, Stratford Hall." https://www.mysticstamp.com/Products/United-States/788/USA/.

 Rogers, J.A.
 "Rogers Denounces 'The Robert E. Lee' Postage Stamp."
-*Pittsburgh Courier*, 04/17/1937, 14.
+*Pittsburgh Courier*, April 17, 1937, 14.

-*Mystic Stamp Company*.
-"1937 4c Army and Navy: Lee and Jackson, Stratford Hall." https://www.mysticstamp.com/Products/United-States/788/USA/.

 [^1]: Rogers, J.A., "Rogers Denounces 'The Robert E. Lee' Postage
     Stamp," 14.